mialkin/docs/design/ddd.md

 ## Terminology

+- A **bounded context** is a conceptual boundary where a domain model is applicable.
+It provides a context for the *ubiquitous language* that is spoken by the team and expressed in its carefully designed software model.
+- A **ubiquitous language** is a shared team language.
+It’s shared by domain experts and developers alike.
+In fact, it’s shared by everyone on the project team.
+No matter your role on the team, since you are on the team you use the ubiquitous language of the project.
-- **Entity** is a thing that has an identity, i.e. ID.
+- An **entity** is a thing that has an identity, i.e. ID.
-- **Aggregate** is a DDD pattern for grouping entities together that gives another encapsulation boundary and make easier to do persistence of groups of related things.
+- An **aggregate** is a DDD pattern for grouping entities together that gives another encapsulation boundary and make easier to do persistence of groups of related things.
 For example an order with its order items can be constructed as an aggregate.
-- **Value object** is a thing that doesn't have an identity which you can compare with other thing by just looking at its properties.
+- A **value object** is a thing that doesn't have an identity which you can compare with other thing by just looking at its properties.
 A `DateTime` object in .NET can serve as an example.
 If value object requires validation you put this validation logic in the constructor and then you don't have to check it anywhere else in the code.
-- **Domain event** is another DDD pattern.
+- A **domain event** is another DDD pattern.
-- **Specification** is another DDD pattern which provides a way to take query logic and take it out of your repositories and put it into your domain model.
+- A **specification** is another DDD pattern which provides a way to take query logic and take it out of your repositories and put it into your domain model.